 Determine if an ESOP is Right for You

-If an ESOP is ultimately the best strategic choice for you to accomplish your objectives, SES ESOP Strategies will assist you in exploring the appropriate size, structure and financing terms, among other areas, to ensure the feasibility of a successful transaction.
+If an ESOP is ultimately the best strategic choice for you to accomplish your objectives, SES ESOP Strategies will assist you in exploring the appropriate size, structure and financing terms, among other areas, of your ESOP plan, to ensure the feasibility of a successful transaction.
 This analysis will model how the ESOP will impact the company, the selling owners and the employees and may include the following:

 - A preliminary valuation of the company to establish the approximate amount an employee stock ownership plan may pay

 - An analysis of stockholders’ equity to assess the effects of the ESOP plan on existing shareholders and the company’s financial performance